andrewcgraves/transitvc/collections/_posts/2024-02-14-alamo-tapo-improvements.md

 There are many positive externalities associated with improving bike paths, such as...
 - Fewer people taking their car for short trips
     - reducing traffic congestion
     - reducing emissions
     - reducing traffic incidents
 - increased mobility for people who don't have access to a personal automobile.
     - older people
     - children
     - people who cannot afford a car
 - increased connection and involvement with their community (a big problem for the younger generation of Simi).
     - less isolation from nature and people
 - increased physical health of the community.
 - increased business activity for shops along the route.

 # How can I help?

-If you're interested working with us, reach out over [mastodon](https://mastodon.social/@movevc) or [twitter](https://twitter.com/move_vc).
-To advocate for these changes directly, feel free to reach out to the Simi Valley City Council or your local neighbourhood council.
+If you're interested in working with us, reach out over [mastodon](https://mastodon.social/@movevc) or [twitter](https://twitter.com/move_vc).
+To advocate for these changes directly, feel free to reach out to the Simi Valley City Council or your local neighborhood council.

 # Resources